 - Next, check to see if there is a Paysheet covering the game(s) in question.
 In Arbiter, click “Payments” and then “Paysheets”.
 Review the details on each Paysheet.

-- If your accounts are linked and you believe there is still a problem, please email the State Youth Referee Administrator (SYRA), Alex Jones at firstname.lastname@example.org and copy the assignor on the email at email@example.com.
+- If your accounts are linked and you believe there is still a problem, please email Alex Jones at email@example.com at IYSA and copy the assignor on the email at firstname.lastname@example.org.
 Please provide as much detailed information as possible including league or tournament name, dates, game numbers and whether you were the center referee or an assistant referee.

 - DO NOT contact the assignor directly.
 He cannot help you with payment issues.

 If your specific referee payment question is not answered in this article, please check above for the proper person to contact.